 Refunds beyond your deposit will depend on when you cancel and how much we have already paid for your airfare, lodging, and other expenses.
 Any cancellations or changes must be given in writing, as soon as possible, to the Tri-S office.

 How do I get a passport?

-View Passport and Visa information plus other helpful trip preparation information.
+View Passport and Visa information plus other helpful information on our trip preparation page.